AreyanR/ML-Ecosystem/README.md

 **Penalties:**
 - Penalized for hitting a wall.
 - Penalized for starving.

-## Learning Process
-The agents in this simulation learn through reinforcement learning, a process where they interact with their environment, make decisions, and receive rewards or penalties based on their actions.
-Over time, these interactions help the agents improve their behavior as their neural networks are updated with each experience.

 ## Discoveries During Simulation
 I ran a 1,000,000-step training session and found some pretty interesting things along the way.
 Check out the clips from each step [here](https://drive.google.com/file/d/1tRmuYEN2a70zLzCFZwxRI4D_R0hqJYjp/view?usp=drive_link).